johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA2.4 Approach Charts and Procedures.md

 		9. Increase MDAs if local Wx not available, e.g. KPAO^[Link]
 		10. [[NOTAM]]s
 	6. Using ForeFlight Dynamic Procedures
+3. When to look up
+	1. Different instructors have different preferences, best to ask
+	2. When in doubt, look up when reaching the MDA/DA
-3. Airport lighting and environment
+4. Airport lighting and environment
 	1. What are you expecting to see based on the plate?
 E.g. [[REIL]], [[ALS]], [[PAPI]]
 	2. Inop components impact available in [[TPP]]s
 	3. Pilot controlled lights
 	4. May need to ask towered airports to turn lights up (or down)
-4. Nav equipment considerations
+5. Nav equipment considerations
 	1. Use of GPS maps and guidance for initial approach ([[AC 90-108]])
 	2. Methods for switching CDI from GPS to VOR/LOC
 	3. CDI sensitivity changes during approach
 	4. Missed approach guidance – how to resume GPS guidance for missed approach
-5. ATC Approach Clearances
+6. ATC Approach Clearances
 	1. [[PTAC]] #memory-aid for an approach clearance
 		1. >[!quote] 81034, you are 5 miles from UUHUT.
 Fly heading 220.
 Maintain 3100 until established on the localizer.
 Cleared ILS 25R approach.
 		2. >[!quote] 5286C, 3 miles from SMONE.
 Fly direct SMONE.
 Cross SMONE at 4900.
 Cleared RNAV 25R.